Recipe Overview

 Ingredients

-- 1/2 cup firmly packed parsley leaves (some stems are okay too)
+- ½ cup firmly packed parsley leaves, optional (small stems are okay)

 - 2 tablespoons water